BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The last one is to perform the heavy computations of structural analysis.
 The GPU resources need to be spared for the FE graphics display.

-Lets review the requirements listed at the beginning after the 1st overview:
+Lets review the requirements listed at the beginning again at the end of this section:
 - [An overview of the problem](#sec31) yields to the following requirements:
 1. The types required by the SAA are mainly classified as SCs, FMs, SAs and SARs.
 2. In addition to the above types, the SAA needs some auxilary data (e.g. material, geometry and loading).